What is IRIS?

-Iris – the reconfigurable radio testbed at Trinity College Dublin provides virtualized radio hardware, software virtualisation, Cloud-RAN, Network Functions Virtualisation (NFV), and Software Defined Networking (SDN) technologies to support the experimental investigation of the interplay between future networks and new radio.
-Our facility pairs underlying flexible radio and computations resources with various hypervisors in the form of software defined radio (SDR) frameworks, virtualized network functions (VNFs), and SDN network slicing capabilities to realize various research and experimentation configurations.
-We employ a Dell Networking S4048T-ON high performance SDN/OpenFlow 1.3 enabled switch connected to underlying radio devices.
-Radio resources include 24 NI USRP N210 ceiling mounted nodes equipped with SBX daugtherboards supporting frequency ranges of 400 MHz-4400 MHz offering up to 20 MHz of bandwidth.
+Iris – the reconfigurable radio testbed at Trinity College Dublin provides virtualized radio hardware, software virtualization, Cloud-RAN, Network Functions Virtualization (NFV), and Software-Defined Networking (SDN) technologies to support the experimental investigation of the interplay between future networks and new radio.
+Our facility pairs underlying flexible radio and computations resources with various hypervisors in the form of Software-Defined Radio (SDR) frameworks, virtualized network functions (VNFs), and SDN network slicing capabilities to realize various research and experimentation configurations.
+We employ a Dell Networking S4048T-ON high-performance SDN/OpenFlow 1.3 enabled switch connected to underlying radio devices.
+Radio resources include 24 NI USRP N210 ceiling-mounted nodes equipped with SBX daughterboards supporting frequency ranges of 400 MHz-4400 MHz offering up to 20 MHz of bandwidth.
 This equipment supports experimentation with Wi-Fi, WiMAX, S-band transceivers and 2.4 GHz ISM band transceivers, and so forth.
 We also employ 5 NI USRP X310s supporting DC – 6 GHz frequencies and up to 40 MHz of baseband bandwidth.
 These platforms are connected to a private computational cloud based on the OpenStack suite of technologies, allowing us to deploy an array of dynamic virtualised computational environments.
 To expose the functionality of these platforms for applications, we employ a variety of radio hypervisors that freely enable prototyping of wireless systems, as exemplified by GNURadio, srsLTE 3GPP, and Open-Air Interface.
 These radio hypervisors combined with dynamic distributed network functions enable the realization of heterogeneous radio platforms that can support malleable and adaptable networks.
 Iris is ideally equipped to investigate the combination of SDR and radio slicing, SDN, network functions virtualisation, and physical layer approaches into coexisting and coherent next-generation commercial networks, including but not limited to 5G.

 A high-level overview of Iris testbed architecture is depicted in Figure 1.
 The physical layer, at the bottom, represent the tangible resources including servers, switches, USRPs, and so forth, at the Iris testbed.
 The virtualisation and control layers in the middle are supported by software virtualisation technologies such as OpenStack to support cloud computing, OpenFlow to orchestrate and manage the USRPs and physical network equipment.
 The vertical and NFV MANO layers, are supported by the Open Source Network Function Virtualization (NFV) Management and Orchestration (MANO) (OSM) software stack.
 These elements interact with the physical and virtualisation layers to dynamically instantiate radio Experimental Vertical Instances (EVIs) at the Iris testbed.